 What began as a simple question asked by 30-year police veteran Detective Bogucki—“If there was something someone could have said or done that would have changed the path that led you here, what would it have been?”—turned into a full-length documentary and numerous youth and community outreach programs that focus on prevention, a reentry mentoring program for incarcerated women, as well as writing workshops inside prisons.

-“With so many incarcerated and formally incarcerated people in the U.S., many people know someone who is in prison or has been to prison,” said Clark Hallpike, ECC professor of business and Multicultural and Global Initiatives Committee (MAGIC) co-chair. “'The IF Project' asks what people could have done to change the incarcerated populations’ path to prison—what would happen if we [the community] dropped our prejudice and sincerely asked ‘What if we helped change your path after you served your time?’”
+“With so many incarcerated and formerly incarcerated people in the U.S., many people know someone who is in prison or has been to prison,” said Clark Hallpike, ECC professor of business and Multicultural and Global Initiatives Committee (MAGIC) co-chair. “'The IF Project' asks what people could have done to change the incarcerated populations’ path to prison—what would happen if we [the community] dropped our prejudice and sincerely asked ‘What if we helped change your path after you served your time?’”

-The event is sponsored by MAGIC, which has developed a cohesive series of out-of-class, campus-wide learning conversations for students, faculty, staff, administrators and the community.
+The event is sponsored by MAGIC, which has developed a cohesive series of out-of-class, campus-wide learning conversations for students, faculty, staff, administrators, and the community.

 “MAGIC’s goal for this academic year is to build community beyond awareness,” said Hallpike.
 “Once we better understand the issues plaguing our community, we want to determine what we can do to help in actionable, meaningful ways.”

-The event is presented in conjunction with Gail Borden Public Library, Elgin Police Department, Elgin Human Relations Commission, Coalition of Elgin’s Religious Leaders and Elgin City of Peace.
+The event is presented in conjunction with Gail Borden Public Library, Elgin Police Department, Elgin Human Relations Commission, Coalition of Elgin’s Religious Leaders, and Elgin City of Peace.

 For additional information about the event, please contact Susan Timm, ECC professor of digital technologies and MAGIC co-chair at 847-214-7916 or email@example.com.